In today’s competitive business landscape, customer churn rate has become a key performance indicator for businesses of all sizes.

 Also, it is good for financials because retaining a customer is less costlier than acquiring a new customer.

 To reduce customer churn, all it takes is to understand the reasons behind the churn and act on them.
-Provide best customer service and have a clear communication with customers.

 FAQ

-2. What is an example of churning?
+2. What is the meaning of customer churn?